-Subject to applicable law, certain employees of NBIA and its affiliates are eligible to earn an account referral commission for referring a potential client to NBIA that engages NBIA to provide investment management services.
-In addition, from time to time, in accordance with applicable law, NBIA retains and compensates third parties for introducing new clients to NBIA.
-See Item 5.E.
+Subject to applicable law, certain employees of NBIA and its affiliates are eligible to earn an account referral commission for referring a potential client to NBIA that engages NBIA to provide investment advisory services.
+In addition, from time to time, in accordance with applicable law, NBIA retains and compensates financial intermediaries and other third parties for introducing new clients to NBIA for NBIA's advisory services.
+Those third parties are retained as independent contractors to refer clients and engage in other promotional activity for NBIA and its advisory services.
+In that capacity, the third-party promoter is authorized to recommend, solicit, approve, support, discuss or describe experiences, or engage in other promotional activity related to NBIA, its investment advisory services and personnel that constitutes an "endorsement" or "testimonial" of NBIA, as such terms are defined under Rule 206(4)-1 under the Advisers Act.
+See also Item 5.E.